 Switch to sugarless gum and mints.
 Sugarless gum and mints do not leave the sugary deposits in your mouth that contribute to unpleasant breath and tooth decay.
 In addition to temporarily improving breath quality, using sugar-free gum and mints can improve saliva flow when consumed after a meal, thereby combating the long-term causes of bad breath.

-To maintain healthy oral hygiene, brush your teeth, gums and tongue regularly, as well as flossing.
-Make it a habit daily that after every meal and snack you should clean your teeth to maintain your mouth clean and free from odour.
-Using an antibacterial mouthwash regularly keeps your mouth from unpleasant smell.
+To maintain healthy oral hygiene, brush your teeth, gums and tongue regularly, as well as floss.
+Make it a habit daily that after every meal and snack, you should clean your teeth to maintain your mouth clean and free from odour.
+Using an antibacterial mouthwash regularly keeps your mouth from an unpleasant smell.
 Ensure you went for your routine dental exams and cleaning for effective dental health hygiene.

 Which doctors may treat bad breath?

 Over 90% of bad breath cases, according to the Academy of General Dentistry, are linked to issues in the throat, tonsils and mouth.
-Therefore, consult a dentist is the best option to treat your chronic bad breath.
+Therefore, consulting a dentist is the best option to treat your chronic bad breath.
 So, your dentist is the one you should look for.
-He can exam and clean your teeth and can conduct any required further tests to diagnose which part of your mouth that causing those bad breath.
+He can examine and clean your teeth and can conduct any required further tests to diagnose which part of your mouth causes the bad breath.
 If your bad breath persists after you have to undergo treatment, then a specialist needs to be sought.

-Illness such as respiratory infection, cancer and diabetes are another source of bad breath.
-If that is the case, seek help from your healthcare provider to check and provide treatment of this nagging odour problem.
-Sometimes, medications you had are to blame for causing bad breath.
-If that is the case, ask your prescribing physician if the medication you have been taking be adjusted or is there the option of another prescription.
+Illness such as respiratory infection, cancer and diabetes is other sources of bad breath.
+If that is the case, seek help from your healthcare provider to check and provide treatment for this nagging odour problem.
+Sometimes, the medications you had are to blame for causing bad breath.
+If that is the case, ask your prescribing physician if the medication you have been taking be adjusted or if is there an option for another prescription.